DevilPepper/game-mods/README.md

 2. `make build`: Build all the projects.
 3. `make clean`: Clean up build output...
 You'll have to `make deps` again, though.
 Don't do this if you want incremental builds

-#### Misc
+#### Environment variables

+I added a `make env` that lists the following environment variables with their current value or the default.
+You probably don't want to set these.
+They are really just for the CI.
+The best DX is provided by defaults.
+You're on your own if you set these:

-You can set `$env:BuildConfiguration = "Release"` if you want to build release binaries, but why?
+- Set `$env:BuildConfiguration = "Release"` if you want to build release binaries.
-This exists so that the CI can build optimized binaries for release.